YevhenZvieriev/magento-logs/README.md

 # Magento 2 Log Management Script

 ## Overview
 Simplify and streamline your Magento 2 log management with this powerful bash script.
-This project, created by a Magento engineer, offers an easy-to-use interface for viewing, tailing, and searching logs from your Magento 2 project in real time.
+This project, created by a Magento developer for Magento developers, offers an easy-to-use interface for viewing, tailing, and searching errors in your log files from your Magento 2 project in real time.
 Enhance your debugging and monitoring capabilities with color-coded log entries for better readability and quick issue identification.

 ## Features